Skip to main content

 Vinho de Palma

-Palm wine, a traditional fermented beverage made from palm sap.
-Sweet when fresh, more alcoholic when aged.
+Palm wine, fermented from palm sap.
+Sweet when fresh, and stronger the longer it sits.

 wine2-8%